-You've probably heard of 3-D printing because this hot topic has made its way from the financial news to the more mainstream press.
-You might know that two U.S. companies, 3D Systems (DDD -0.62%)and Stratasys(DDD -0.62%)are the two biggest players in this sector; perhaps you've even heard of ExOne(NASDAQ: XONE ), Arcam (NASDAQOTH: AMAVF ) , and voxeljet(NYSE: VJET ) .
+You've probably heard of 3D printing because this hot topic has made its way from the techie and financial news to the more mainstream press.
+You might know that two U.S. companies, 3D Systems (DDD -0.62%)and Stratasys(DDD -0.62%)are the two biggest players in this industry; perhaps you've even heard of ExOne(DDD -0.62%), Arcam, and voxeljet(DDD -0.62%)

-If that's about where your knowledge of 3-D printing as a possible investment ends, this article is for you.
+If that's about where your knowledge of 3D printing as a possible investment ends, this article is for you.

-3-D printing in a nutshell
+3D printing in a nutshell

-In one word: risk.
-If losing 10% or more of your investment in one day, or the possibility of losing a fair chunk of your entire investment in a short time, would cause you stress, you should not invest in this space.
+If losing 10% or more of your investment in one day or the possibility of losing a fair chunk of your entire investment's value in a short time would cause you stress, you should not invest in this space.
 These former high-flying stocks began big nosedives in early 2014 and are still struggling.

 Are there any key things I should know about these pure plays?

 Yes, there are several, but we'll stick to the more direct ones.
 You could invest in companies that make 3D printing software.
-Other than Materialise, there are two big players on this front: France-based Dassault Systemes, and U.S.-based Autodesk.
+Other than Materialise, there are two big players on this front: France-based Dassault Systemes and U.S.-based Autodesk.
 But it's important to note that neither are pure plays, as both make software for other applications, too.